MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Object Orientated/README.md

 ---

 # To Include
-- Pong Ball movement is x*-1
+- Pong Ball movement is x*-1: changing from addition to subtraction

 ---